 McCorvey spent her previous six years (2012-18) as an assistant coach at Michigan out of the Big Ten.

 A four-year captain at St. John’s from 2006-10, she helped build up the Michigan women’s basketball program during her six seasons in Ann Arbor.

 One of her responsibilities over her previous five years at Michigan was the development of her post players, helping pave the way for a second-round NCAA Tournament appearance for the Wolverines in 2017-18.

 Michigan led the Big Ten in 2017-18 in rebound margin at +8.5 per game, a statistic that has been synonymous with Florida State’s success.

 A special 2016-17 season in which Michigan set its program mark with 28 wins included helping former post player Cyesha Goree receive her second consecutive All-Big Ten second team honor.

-McCorvey’s established résumé also includes coaching five different players to eight All-Big Ten honors, including incoming Florida State Women’s Basketball graduate assistant Jillian Dunston who earned a spot on the 2018 Big Ten All-Defensive Team.
+McCorvey’s established résumé also includes coaching five different players to eight All-Big Ten honors, including former Florida State Women’s Basketball graduate assistant Jillian Dunston who earned a spot on the 2018 Big Ten All-Defensive Team.

 She received a Bachelor of Science in Child Education from St. John’s in 2010.